campbellsmith/shipt_test/README.md

 To run the program you must download node.js, and once that is installed you can install puppeteer with: npm install --save puppeteer

-One all dependencies are installed you will run the script with: node shipt_test.js
+Once all dependencies are installed you will run the script with: node shipt_test.js

+This program assumes the users cart is empty prior to starting.

+Written on windows 7